The 20 Best Occupational Hearing Loss Doctors Near Me in Connecticut, US

 English

-Michael Bard is an Otolaryngologist in Danbury, Connecticut.
+Michael Bard is an Otolaryngologist practicing medicine in Danbury, Connecticut.
 Dr. Bard is rated as an Experienced provider by MediFind in the treatment of Occupational Hearing Loss.
-His top areas of expertise are Jones Syndrome, Infant Hearing Loss, DFNB1, and Vocal Cord Dysfunction.
+He is also highly rated in 32 other conditions, according to our data.
+His clinical expertise encompasses Jones Syndrome, Infant Hearing Loss, DFNB1, and Vocal Cord Dysfunction.

 Advanced in Occupational Hearing Loss